 That’s what adventure gear brand Huckberry did.
-They sent their giveaway email on Black Friday, when most people would be more receptive to their emails.
-All the subscriber had to do was make a single purchase, and automatically they’d receive between $5 and $500 worth of credit.
+They sent their giveaway email on Black Friday when most people would be more receptive to their emails.
+All the subscribers had to do was make a single purchase, and automatically they’d receive between $5 and $500 worth of credit.
 That total may have been tied to the amount of money the customer spent on their purchase, but that’s unclear.

 On top of getting credit back, customers would also be automatically entered to get their very own Casper mattress.
 This seemed to be part of a longer-term campaign for Huckberry, as the email mentions they’ll be doing giveaways for 30 days.